The Glen of Imaal Terrier is an old Irish breed. But, there are relatively few left.

 There’s a lot to consider if you love the Glen of Imaal terrier.

 Here’s a quick run down of the pros and cons of this breed:

 - High frequency of some inherited diseases.

-- May no be safe with smaller pets, or yards with boundaries which can be easily dug under.
+- May not be safe with smaller pets, or yards with fences which can be easily dug under.

 - Easy going and low maintenance in terms of exercise and temperament.